Market Research

 - Washington State Department of Commerce, MyStartup365

-2. Steps in your market research process and plan
+Steps in your market research process and plan

-The YEP crew is launching a Hot Chocolate Delivery Cart (HC/DC)—a mobile hot chocolate company that serves handcrafted hot and frozen cocoa made with high-quality, real ingredients.
-YEP Crew plans to operate from a bike cart that cruises around selling cocoa and that can pop up at parks, events, and local markets year-round.
+The YEA crew is launching a Hot Chocolate Delivery Cart (HC/DC)—a mobile hot chocolate company that serves handcrafted hot and frozen cocoa made with high-quality, real ingredients.
+YEA Crew plans to operate from a bike cart that cruises around selling cocoa and that can pop up at parks, events, and local markets year-round.
 We’re also hoping to offer seasonal drinks, cater private events, and bring the cozy nostalgia, that feel-good feeling that a mug of cocoa brings to our community in a fun and memorable way.

 Help us to figure out our next steps!
 Before moving forward with this idea, we’re going to think through our hot cocoa delivery service and you can use the same questions to help you think through your market research to better understand customers, pricing strategies, competition, and the best locations for our cart.
 The examples throughout the curriculum will use the HC/DC to help provide answers, as well.